scottlurowist/russian_flashcards-web-app/README.md

   to make it transparent.
 * Create automated Jest tests.
 * Eliminate magic numbers and strings.
+* Support synonyms.
+In V1, exact textual matches are required.
+* Implement the random logic for displaying flashcards so that they are displayed in random order.
+I implemented something, but it was my lowest priority and I did not fix it.
 * Add a backspace character to the Cyrillic keyboard.
 I ran out of time.
 * Add tooltips and help to make use more clear.
 * Create base classes for the view controllers.
 There is a quite a bit of code duplication,